MartinSurgenor/MartinSurgenor/README.md

-Hello, bro...You can put your contact info here....

-The best simple I have used before.
+Hi, Jack.

-"Hi, shenme shenme.
-This is Daria.
+This is Martin from Freelancer platform.

 I will just be offline on freelancer.com for some days.

-Regarding the project we can discuss with email or whatsapp(telegram or skype)..This is my whatsapp number(tg, skype addrs).
+Regarding your urgent project we can discuss with email or phone.

+This is my email and phone number.+18047677267 Email:godfulldev@gmail.com

 Don't worry.
 I will be full time online there.

 Let's tak there.

-Thanks.."
+Thanks,

+Martin.